 Shin splints, aka medial tibial stress syndrome, is a condition characterized by inflammation of the connective tissue joining the muscles to the shin bone (tibia).
 Every time the calf contracts it pulls on the deep muscles connected to the tibia.
 When this is too forceful or too repetitive damage can occur resulting in pain through the shins.

-Shin pain in the bottom half of the leg is common among runners, netballers etc. Pain is usually on the inside (medial) aspect of the shin but can occur on the outside (lateral).
-Pain may become severe and can limit athletic performance.
+Shin pain in the bottom half of the leg is common among runners, netballers etc. Pain is usually located on the inside (medial) aspect of the shin but can occur on the outside (lateral).
+Occasionally this pain may become severe and limit athletic performance.

 Shin pain can be caused by a number of events: